TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 confirm that none are test accounts, and filter Sets A and B to these participants
 - Check for discrepancies between session and date-related values in Set A task log table and other tables in Sets A and B and in clean data from main outcomes paper
-- Check for and resolve unexpected multiple entries in Set A
+- Check for and resolve unexpected multiple entries in Set A (using approaches from main outcomes paper)
-  - Resolve for OASIS table by sorting each participant's entries chronologically and then recoding the session column so that it reflects the expected session order for the number of entries present for that participant (investigation found that this approach was used for the main outcomes paper)
+  - Resolve for OASIS table by sorting each participant's entries chronologically and then recoding the session column so that it reflects the expected session order for the number of entries present for that participant
   - Resolve for other tables by keeping the most recent entry (but retain all entries in task log for reference)
 - Check for unexpected multiple entries in Set B (none found)
 - Clarify participant and session columns in clean item-level baseline data from main paper (`R34_Cronbach.csv`)
-- Define scale items in Sets A and B and in clean baseline item-level data from main paper
+- Define scale items in Sets A and B and in clean baseline item-level data from main outcomes paper
-- Extract clean item-level baseline data from main paper into separate tables
+- Extract clean item-level baseline data from main outcomes paper into separate tables
-- Compute scale scores in Sets A and B and clean item-level baseline data from main paper
+- Compute scale scores in Sets A and B and clean item-level baseline data from main outcomes paper
   - Recode "prefer not to answer" values as `NA`
   - Check response ranges
-  - Compute scores using approaches that investigation found were used in main outcomes paper (for BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, and RR; see [scoring approaches above](#removed-scale-scores-used-in-main-outcomes-paper))
+  - Compute scores using approaches from main outcomes paper (for BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, and RR; see
+  [scoring approaches above](#removed-scale-scores-used-in-main-outcomes-paper))

-#### Compare Datasets, Investigate Differences, Add Missing Data, and Do Additional Cleaning
+#### Compare Datasets, Investigate Differences, Add Missing Data, and Do More Cleaning

 - Clean demographics table (with focus on Set A) and compare with clean data from main outcomes paper (after reproducing clean data, do [additional cleaning above](#additional-demographics-cleaning))